teambit/docs/docs/guides/authentication.md

 ### No permission to the Collection

-It may be that you do not have permissions to access the Collection in question.
+It may be that you do not have permissions to access the collection in question.

 - If the Collection is public, you can import component from it, but you have to have write permissions to export to it.
 - If the Collection is private, you must have read/write permission in order to import/export components to it.